googleapis/google-cloud-python/packages/google-cloud-workstations/README.rst

 -  View this `README`_ to see the full list of Cloud APIs that we cover.

-.. _Cloud Workstations Product documentation:  https://cloud.google.com/workstations/
+.. _Cloud Workstations Product Documentation:  https://cloud.google.com/workstations/docs
 .. _README: https://github.com/googleapis/google-cloud-python/blob/main/README.rst